 "We all have different things, and we all do different things, but at the being level, we are one.
 As human beings, we share the same qualities.
 This is our commonality with all people.
 When you relate at the being level, all differences of race, gender, and political preference are irrelevant.
-The trouble starts when you let our differences obscure our common being.
-This commonality of being is much greater than what sets us apart.
-In a major initiative to end the Cold War, President Kennedy said, '... let us not be blind to our differences-but let us also direct our attention to our common interests and to the means by which those differences can be resolved.'
-Common interests are the means to resolve differences."
+The trouble starts when you let your differences obscure your common being.